Canon 200D vs Olympus E-400

 |650 shots per battery charge||500 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||130 x 91 x 53 mm, 435 g|

 Body comparison: Canon 200D vs Olympus E-400

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Olympus E-400.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-400 is somewhat larger (4 percent) than the Canon 200D.
 However, the E-400 is slightly lighter (4 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the E-400 are weather-sealed.